 Pork cooking safety details

-To kill the dreaded trichinella, salmonella and other nasties, pork must be cooked to 160°F 145°F!
+A lot of folks wonder, how long do I cook pork chops to kill the dreaded trichinella, salmonella, and other nasties?
+To kill these pathogens, pork must be cooked to at least 160°F 145°F!
 The USDA recently lowered their advisory for safe pork cooking temperatures, so that means more tender pork for all of us!

 Trichinella is also killed when pork is frozen at -5°F for 25 days, or to -22°F for 25 hours.
-So you can keep than in mind if you’re freezing your pork before eating it.
+So you can keep than in mind if you’re freezing your pork before eating it — your freezer temperature can play a factor in how safe your meat is to eat.
 (Source: Center for Disease Control)

 How long do I cook pork chops?